dehesselle/mibap/README.md

 ./build_all.sh
 ```

 to have everything run for you.
 If you are doing this the first time, my advice is to do it manually and step-by-step first to see if you're getting through all of it without errors.
+Also mind the known issues below!

 Except for the the few things below `$HOME`, all the action takes place below `$WRK_DIR`.
 This allows for painless re-executability and keeps the host OS as clean as possible.
 For example, you can just eject the ramdisk and start over.